A stochastic approach to delays optimization for narrowband transmit beam pattern in medical ultrasound: Conclusions

-Our work provides an effective approach in optimizing the narrow band transmit beam pattern, therefore providing a method to improve accuracy and reduce artifacts in important medical ultrasound applications such as CW Doppler and ARFI elastography imaging.
-The adopted strategy makes it easy to extend the calculations to convex probes, by a simple change from Cartesian to polar coordinates, as well as to steered BP.
-Future developments will include the apodization weights in the set of variables to be optimized, compensating in this way the slight worsening of side lobe level observed with the present method with respect to standard delay laws \cite{Sz}.
-Moreover, the extension to wide band beam patterns will be investigated as well.
+Our work has some limitations nonetheless.
+The advantages of this method cannot be proven by the optimized BPs with different number of active elements, nor with a different BP shape.
+In this regard, a potential expansion of the approach could involve experimenting Neural Networks with various ground truth shapes as inputs and the optimized delays as outputs.
+Future developments will also include apodization weights in the set of to-be-optimized variables, thus compensating the slight deterioration of side lobe level observed with the present method with respect to standard delay laws~\cite{Szabo2004}.
+Moreover, the extension to wideband beam patterns will be investigated, as well as the extension of the method to imaging experiments.